History of Cobham services

 See also: M25 Planning Applications

-The planning application for Cobham services was submitted in 1995, under the name New Barn Farm.
+The planning application for Cobham services was submitted in 1995, under the name New Barn Farm, by Swayfields and Texaco.
 This was taken to the 1999 public inquiry alongside a number of service areas proposed for the M25 and the M4.
 This ruled that Cobham should be built.

 The public inquiry decision was quashed by the High Court in 2000, as it was decided the alternative options hadn't been given due consideration.
 Another public inquiry was held in 2002 alongside more service areas proposed for the M25, M4 and M40.